giantswarm/docs/src/content/vintage/advanced/observability/logging/log-shipping/index.md

 ## How to ship your audit logs to a remote location

-Giant Swarm provides a [Logging Infrastructure]({{< relref "/vintage/getting-started/observability/logging" >}}) that you can use to take a look at the logs of the components we manage but it is highly possible that you need to store audit logs to a remote location for compliance reasons.
+Giant Swarm provides a [Logging Infrastructure]({{< relref "/vintage/getting-started/observability/logging" >}}) that you can use to take a look at the logs of the components we manage, but it is highly possible that you need to store audit logs to a remote location for compliance reasons.

 __Note__: You can also access the ship the audit logs for the management clusters but this is not something we provide by default (at least for now).
 Please contact your Account Engineer to sort out the details.